When Teachers Become Stars: 6 Storytelling Secrets

 Choose a Book You Love

-A professor in one of my Reading classes shared that when picking out a book to share to the class, make sure it is something you are in love with.
+This professor said that when picking out a book to share to the class, make sure it is “something you are in love with”.
 You have to believe in the story yourself.
 Through this, you have a personal motivation in telling it to the class.
 You want your students to experience what you went through when you were reading the book; it may be that awfully nice and warm feeling that convinced you that the book needs to be shown to the world.
 You want to give justice to it.
 Bringing out the emotions you have with the book may also come just naturally.
 The story becomes real to the students because it is real to you.
 Nothing beats that.

 Set the Stage